asccigcc/go-dock/README.md

 # Go-Dock

 Go-Dock is a Dockerfile that helps to use go easly in your computer.
-With the power of Make and Docker we create a Docker container with Go installed and access to your local development environment.
+With the power of Make and Docker we create a Dockerfile with Go pre-installed and we bring access to your local development environment.

 Docker is initialized allowing to mount the development path where your project is saved and providing a clean environment to develop and test your application.